Human rights defenders risk their lives to fight injustice and strengthen democracy around the world.

 The United Nations has declared that they deserve special protection because of their critical work in promoting and human rights.
 Yet, in many countries, they face imprisonment without charges, torture and threats of death.

 Visiting human rights defenders form the core of the Centre's work in terms of providing training for defenders, conducting research and incorporating the visiting defenders as an integral part of the MA and LLM programmes.

 Protective Fellowship Scheme

-The Centre for Applied Human Rights hosts a Protective Fellowship Scheme for Human Rights Defenders at Risk.
-Under the auspices of this Scheme, up to ten defenders per year are able to join the Centre for the purposes of training, networking and rest from a difficult working environment.
+The Centre for Applied Human Rights hosts a Protective Fellowship Scheme for Human Rights Defenders.
+Under the auspices of this Scheme, up to ten defenders per year are able to join the Centre for the purposes of research, networking and rest from a difficult working environment.

 Their work covers civil and political rights as well as social, economic and cultural rights.

 The defenders' stories.
 "The Protective Fellowship Scheme offers a visionary approach to protecting and supporting individuals who risk their lives for the protection of human rights.
 At York, human rights defenders are given a warm welcome into a community of scholars and practitioners.
 Not only do they benefit from the space to rest and reflect on their work, but their unique contribution to research and teaching puts the University at the cutting-edge of global policy-making on human rights."

 James Savage, Human Rights Defenders Programme Director, Amnesty International UK

 Through the HRD Hub, CAHR facilitates research on the rights of human rights defenders, the risks they face, their security management practices, their wellbeing, and the evolving international protection regime for their security and rights.
 See the HRD Hub website for our recent publications, working papers and more information.
 You can read more about CAHR's current research projects here.